Improving Speech Emotion Recognition with Unsupervised Speaking Style Transfer: Introduction

-Humans can easily manipulate different prosody attributes, such as stress position and sentiment intensity, to express a given emotion with invariant linguistic content~\cite{schuller2013computational}.
+Humans can easily alter different prosody attributes, such as stress position and sentiment intensity, to express a given emotion with invariant linguistic content~\cite{schuller2013computational}.
 For example, when expressing sad emotions with the semantic content ``I am not happy today", one can emphasize ``not happy" or put stress on ``today".
-Inspired by this phenomenon, we propose EmoAug to manipulate prosody attributes and augment emotional speech while keeping emotions unchanged.
+Inspired by this capability, we propose EmoAug to vary prosody attributes and augment emotional speech while keeping emotions unchanged.
 EmoAug is trained in an unsupervised manner, which requires neither paired speech nor emotion labels.
+The main contributions of this paper are as follows: